suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 4. **Do you know you can store temporary commits as well in local?**

-    Yes, you can stash your changes and when you want those changes back you can get it back.
+    Yes, you can stash your changes and when you want those changes back you can get them back.

     *Check out these important commands:*